Michael-Elrod-dev/Reviews-API/README.md

 # Customer Review API

+This repository houses the evolved Customer Review API, initially an OpenAPI 3.0 YAML file in Postman, and later materialized into a full-fledged API using AWS API Gateway, Lambda, and DynamoDB.

+The API was crafted collaboratively by a team using the AWS Educate program's resources, granting us access to the student version of AWS.

-This repository contains an OpenAPI 3.0 YAML file for the Customer Review API.
-The API handles customer reviews for restaurants and drivers, allowing users to view, create, edit, and delete reviews, as well as manage comments on reviews.
+Our API handles the lifecycle of customer reviews for restaurants and drivers.
+The operations include the ability to create, view, edit, and delete reviews.
+Moreover, users can manage comments on the reviews, adding an extra layer of interactivity and engagement.

+By using AWS API Gateway, we ensure secure and smooth data traffic.
+Lambda allows us to execute our code without provisioning or managing servers, and DynamoDB, a NoSQL database service, provides fast and predictable performance with seamless scalability.

 ## Overview